 Like kids everywhere, students in the Healthy Northland region love a good party!
 Celebrating with teachers, staff, and each other is an important part of a school’s culture.
 Birthday parties, holiday celebrations and school-wide events can add up fast.
 That’s fun!
-The frequency of celebrations and the amount of sugary treats shared at some of these events can send kids the wrong message though.
+At the same time, the frequency of celebrations and the amount of sugary treats shared at some of these events can send kids the wrong message.

 Many schools are promoting healthy celebration habits by limiting or removing sugary treats and replacing them with fun activities and privileges.
 Some of this is motivated by parents and teachers who’ve observed that kids consume more sugar than ever; and some of this is motivated by new USDA rules .
 The new rule and requirement gives schools an opportunity to decide how they will address snacks during celebrations.
 This doesn’t mean schools have to eliminate all sugary treats either.
 It just means schools need to decide what kind of celebration environment they want to promote.